MultiverseLearningProducts/java-training/springboot/README.md

-# intro-to-springboot
+# SpringBoot

-This repository holds a sample project which can be cloned to give developers an understanding of what a Spring Boot Rest application looks like.
+This directory holds a sample project which can be cloned to give developers an understanding of what a Spring Boot Rest application looks like.

 The reader should have familiarity with the following prior to using the code:
   * Java basic language features